devspace-sh/devspace/docs/pages/cli/deployment/deployment-types.md

 ```

 ## Removing deployments from the config
-If you want to remove the deployment from the configuration, DevSpace CLI provides a convenient command `devspace remove deployment`, so instead of manually removing a deployment from your `devspace.yaml`, it is recommended to run this command instead:
+If you want to remove the deployment from the configuration, DevSpace provides a convenient command `devspace remove deployment`, so instead of manually removing a deployment from your `devspace.yaml`, it is recommended to run this command instead:
 ```bash
 devspace remove deployment [deployment-name]
 ```

-The benefit of running `devspace remove deployment` is that DevSpace CLI will ask you this question:
+The benefit of running `devspace remove deployment` is that DevSpace will ask you this question:
 ```bash
 ?
 Do you want to delete all deployment resources deployed?
 [Use arrows to move, type to filter]
 > yes
   no
 ```

-If you select yes, DevSpace CLI will remove your deployment from your Kubernetes cluster before deleting it in your `devspace.yaml`.
+If you select yes, DevSpace  will remove your deployment from your Kubernetes cluster before deleting it in your `devspace.yaml`.
 This is great to keep your Kubernetes namespaces clean from zombie deployments that cannot be easily tracked, removed and updated anymore.